 3. Gestational Diabetes

 This type of diabetes is more common amongst pregnant women.
-Experience when insulin blocks hormones during pregnancy, the aftermath is the accumulation of sugar in the body.
-It Affects both the mother and child.
+Women experience it when insulin blocks hormones during pregnancy, the aftermath is the accumulation of sugar in the body.
+It affects both the mother and child.

 1. Minimize Sugar Intake